-Policy with Target Applicable OCP Policies Supplementary Information 3.2.7 a) identify local ecosystem protection and tree canopy cover targets, and demonstrate how these targets will contribute to the regional targets in Action 3.2.1: increase the area of lands protected for nature from 40% to 50% of the region's land base by the year 2050; and increase the total regional tree canopy cover within the Urban Containment Boundary from 32% to 40% by the year 2050.
-Policies NE 1-7 supports VFPA and Tsleil-Waututh Nation's efforts to protect local eelgrass beds and riparian, marine and estuarine environments Policies NE 10 + 11 supports other jurisdictions' efforts to increase regional park land while Policies NE17 +18 outline Village policy on municipal and private property regarding tree retention.
-Policies HL 11 -17 outline protective measures to be taken or recommended to protect both residential and park areas from forest fires, slope stability, soil erosion and other natural hazards.
+Policy with Target Applicable OCP Policies Supplementary Information 3.2.7 a) identify local ecosystem protection and tree canopy cover targets, and demonstrate how these targets will contribute to the regional targets in Action 3.2.1: Policies NE 1-7 supports VFPA and Tsleil-Waututh Nation's efforts to protect local eelgrass beds and riparian, marine and estuarine environments increase the area of lands protected for nature from 40% to 50% of the region's land base by the year 2050; and increase the total regional tree canopy cover within the Urban Containment Boundary from 32% to 40% by the year 2050.
+Policies NE 10 + 11 supports other jurisdictions' efforts to increase regional park land while Policies NE17 +18 outline Village policy on municipal and private property regarding tree retention.
+Policy HL 4 considers development of an Interface Wildfire DPA to protect the community from wildfires Policies HL 11 -17 outline protective measures to be taken or recommended to protect both residential and park areas from forest fires, slope stability, soil erosion and other natural hazards.

 3.3.7 a) identify how local land use and transportation policies will contribute to meeting the regional greenhouse gas emission reduction target of 45% below 2010 levels by the year 2030 and achieving a carbon neutral region by the year 2050; Policies NE 7 + 13 reflect a philosophical change in approach to the relationship between the environment and development.
 These policy statements direct new development to strive to improve the environment not just mitigate so there is no net loss to the environment.
-Policies NE 32-34 direct Council to promote active transportation measures, advocate By far the largest source of GHG emissions from transportation sources is from visitors to the regional and provincial parks.
-However, the 700 local residents are also major contributors as they must leave the community for almost all goods and services they require.
+Policies NE 32-34 direct Council to promote active transportation measures, advocate for additional public transit service to regional and provincial parks and to reduce vehicle emissions from municipal vehicles and equipment.